-NOTE: Learners are introduced to the concept of object-oriented programming (OOP) in the world of Bug World.
-To learn more about OOP and other concepts, check out the full learning guide for Bug World --> click HERE
+NOTE: Learners are introduced to the concept of object-oriented programming (OOP) in the new Bug World app.

 Definition: A style of programming useful for structuring code into logical, self contained objects, similar to how the world works.